pakinui/andie/README.md

 -
 Exceptions handled:
 - Added try .. catch blocks around any code that was trying to work on an unopened image.
 (NullPointerException)
+- Added a try .. catch block to catch the IndexOutOfBoundsException for when the user tries to rotate an image that is not a square.

 ---